svikashk/incremental-development/README.md

 ### Issue Checklist

-Copy-paste this checklist into your individual issue to share your progress with coaches and classmates:
+Copy-paste this checklist into your individual issue in the **Week 1** section:

 ```md
 - [ ] [repo](https://github.com/_/_) (with a complete README)